Choe Kang-wook: Secretary to the President for Public Office Discipline

-Politics
+Member of the National Assembly

 He resigned on 16 March 2020.
 However, sources reported that he would run for the upcoming general election as a proportional representation as the date was the deadline for any civil servants to resign in order to run for the election.
 At the beginning he denied it, but 2 days later he was reported he had already registered as a pre-candidate of the Open Democratic Party (ODP).
 He was selected 2nd in the ODP list and was elected.

 On 19 April, Choe was appointed the interim President of the ODP following the resignation of the incumbent Lee Keun-shik due to the poor performance in the election.
 Being the sole candidate running for the party's presidency, he was elected the ODP President on 12 May with the support of 99.6%.

 On 26 December 2021, both the Democratic Party and the ODP agreed to merge each other, under the name of the "Democratic Party of Korea".
 The ODP was later merged into the Democratic Party on 18 January 2022.
 As a part of the agreement, Choe became one of the vice presidents of the Democratic Party.